José María Salmerón

-José María Salmerón Morales (born 23 October 1966) is a Spanish retired footballer who played as a winger, and is the manager of Atlético Sanluqueño CF.
+José María Salmerón Morales (born 23 October 1966) is a Spanish retired footballer who played as a winger, and is the manager of UD Almería B.

 Formed at Real Madrid, where he made one first-team appearance and represented the reserves in the Segunda División, he also represented Tenerife in La Liga.

 Salmerón's managerial career of over two decades was mainly spent in the lower leagues, with spells at four teams in the second division.

 Club career

 Born in Almería, Andalusia, Salmerón joined Real Madrid's youth setup in 1980, after a recommendation from Vicente del Bosque.
 On 9 September 1984, while still a junior, he made his first team – and La Liga – debut, starting and playing the full 90 minutes in a 1–1 away draw against Sporting de Gijón; the weekend had been affected by a professionals' strike, meaning that many youths made their debuts.

 However, Salmerón later suffered with injuries, and spent the vast majority of his spell with the reserves in Segunda División.
 He moved to CD Tenerife in the 1989 summer, but after being again injury prone, only appeared sparingly.

 Salmerón subsequently represented Levante UD and UE Sant Andreu in Segunda División B, and CP Almería in Tercera División.
 He retired with the latter in 1995, aged only 29, after achieving promotion to the third level.